saint-angels/saint-angels.github.io/_essays/running_log.md

 A short woman with a complexion of a fridge, tells me something in Turkish.
 Unwilling to verbally admit no knowledge of Turkish language, I cock my head to the side.
 That produces a laugh.

 I tell a bank guard the code, and he lets us through, skipping the queue.
+There is a good chance this adventure will get us a bank account.
-I think having usefull connections, was always the most valuable thing during catastrophic events.
+ Having connections, is maybe the most valuable thing during catastrophic events.

+Arrived at a party, where I barely knew 1 out of 4 people.
+10 seconds after entering the apartment, I'm realizing that the sole goal of this event, is to get utterly wasted.
+Would school me appreciate that and stay?
+I didn't.

+## Day 17.
+22.03.2022

+Reading "Top N essential C# Interview Questions from Big Evil" for the interivew tomorrow.
+I don't think that can change the outcome, but it makes you feel prepared.

+Called B and made her realize I probably won't come back.
+There was a line in Hotline Miami: "Do you like hurting other people?".
+I don't like hurting this particular person so much, that for a minute,for the first time in a week, I consider returning.

+A possibility to stay in a cool place for the next week has fallen through.
+Can wait a couple days for 2 interview results until I make any moves.